 A 2013 HAC policy reinforces these rules by requiring CSOs to secure HAC approval for projects and individual activities before they obtain funding from foreign sources.
 However, the HAC will only grant approval if the project is aimed at providing humanitarian services; advocacy activities will not receive approval.
 A CSO can be dissolved for receiving foreign funding without prior HAC approval.

-It is unclear whether the political changes since April 2019 will affect the HAC.
+It is unclear how the political changes since April 2019 will ultimately affect the HAC.

 Barriers to Assembly